bdragon300/rt-extension-fieldscontrol/README.md

 NOTE: if field was set with multiple values on the page then each of value will be tested.

-# Special tests

-## Transaction.Type

-What page causes update.
-Can have following values:

-* "Comment", "Update", "Status" - Comment page;
-* "Correspond", "Update", "Reply", "Status" - Correspond page;
-* "Set", "Basics", "Modify", "CustomField", "Status" - Basics page;
-* "Jumbo", "ModifyAll", "Status", "Set" - Jumbo page.
-* "Bulk", "CustomField", "Status", "Set" - Bulk Update.
-Also includes value "Comment" or "Correspond" depended on appropriate operation.
-* "ModifyPeople" - ModifyPeople page.

-Several pages can have the same Transaction.Type.
-E.g. if you set *"Transaction.Type" equal "Update"* then this test will be passed both Comment and Correspond page. *"Transaction.Type" equal "Status"* matched to all pages because you can change ticket Status on them.

 # Author